Blackstone's first-quarter earnings surge as it cashes out on assets

 NEW YORK, April 22 (Reuters) - Blackstone Group Inc BX.N, the world's largest manager of alternative assets such as private equity and real estate, said on Thursday that its distributable earnings more than doubled in the first quarter to $1.2 billion as it cashed out on holdings.

+Blackstone's shares were trading at $84.27 per share, up 4.93% in afternoon trading in New York on Thursday.

+"The company is preparing for a broader economic reopening and they are positioning themselves well," said JMP analyst Devin Ryan.

-Blackstone reported distributable earnings per share of $96, surpassing the average Wall Street analyst estimate of 76 cents, according to financial data provider Refinitiv.
+Blackstone reported distributable earnings per share of 96 cents, surpassing the average Wall Street analyst estimate of 76 cents, according to financial data provider Refinitiv.

 Blackstone said its private equity portfolio appreciated 15.3% in the quarter, compared with an 5.8% rise in the benchmark S&P 500 stock index over the same period.
 Opportunistic and core real estate funds rose 5.3% and 3.2%, respectively.